comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

   "processResult": true,

+  "instructionsHtml": "Now enter House Name or Number.", "instructionsTxt": "Now enter House Name or Number.", "finishword": "",

   "errormessage": ""

 }" display this for user selection, and then if the user selects a line, call full_v3/getselectedaddress with api key and ID of line selected.
+And updated "labelInstructions" label with "instructionsHtml" from the json results.

+Also, if one line is returned in the results, and the user tabs out of the "textBoxFind" text box, we make it select first item as if the user selected it.
+And the in the results line Bold the text marked with HTML "<b>" starts the bold and "</b> ends the Bold.

-the API call full_v3/getselectedaddress   will return json
+When the user selects a line in the results, the API call full_v3/getselectedaddress?data_api_Key=APIKEY&id=Selected line id, will return json

-{
+"{
     "found": true,
     "error": false,
     "inputid": 0,